 • Brand awareness and reach

-3) Product and brand consideration: this is a great option if you are targeting both brand awareness and directly selling the product with your ad.
+This is a great option if you are targeting both brand awareness and directly selling the product with your ad.

-4) Brand awareness and reach: you are only focused on branding and currently do not have any plans about selling.
+You are only focused on branding and currently do not have any plans about selling.

 The user will be guided to a step-by-step process.
 Once you have completed it, you will have to upload your ads directly to your linked YouTube account on AdWords to be able to use them.
 This requires you to link accounts in order to pull video content directly from your YouTube account to be able to use.